Find information about how sellers will deal with VAT and overseas goods sold directly to customers in the UK from 1

 VAT invoicing obligations will apply.

-The person liable to account for the VAT will be required to provide the customer with a full VAT invoice at the point of sale - this obligation will fall on either the seller (for sales not facilitated by an OMP) or the OMP, where it is facilitating the sale and so acting as deemed supplier for VAT purposes.
+The person liable to account for the VAT will be required to provide the customer with a full VAT invoice at the point of sale — this obligation will fall on either the seller (for sales not facilitated by an online marketplace) or the online marketplace, where it is facilitating the sale and so acting as deemed supplier for VAT purposes.

 In addition to risk-based checks at the border, HMRC will, as it does now, carry out extensive risk-based compliance activity away from the border using various data sources to identify and tackle non-compliance.